ibm-watson-data-lab/ibmos2spark/r/sparkr/README.md

 The package sets Spark Hadoop configurations for connecting to IBM Bluemix Object Storage and Softlayer Account Object Storage instances with the swift protocol.
-This packages uses the new [swift2d/stocator](https://github.com/SparkTC/stocator) protocol, availble on the latest IBM Spark Service instances (and through IBM Data Science Experience).
+This packages uses the new [swift2d/stocator](https://github.com/SparkTC/stocator) protocol, availble on the latest IBM Spark Service instances, and through IBM Data Science Experience.

-Note, this package configures a SparkContext instantiated by SparkR and is appropriate for use with IBM R Notebooks only.
-It does not support SparkContexts returned from sparklyr::spark_connect, and can therefore not be used in IBM DSX RStudio sessions.
-Support for RStudio will come in the near future.
+This package expects a SparkContext instantiated by SparkR.
+It has been tested to work with IBM Spark service in R notebooks on IBM DSX, though it should work with other Spark installations that utilize the [swift2d/stocator](https://github.com/SparkTC/stocator) protocol.

 ## Installation

     library(devtools)
-    devtools::install_url("https://github.com/ibm-cds-labs/ibmos2spark/archive/adding_r_scala_platform.zip", subdir= "r/sparkr/")
+    devtools::install_url("https://github.com/ibm-cds-labs/ibmos2spark/archive/<version).zip", subdir= "r/sparkr/")

+where `version` should be a tagged release, such as `0.0.7`.
+(If you're daring, you can use `master`.)

 ## Usage